garandria/project-diverse-linux-sampling/README.md

 the source code :p.

-This program will show you what is happening during the whole process while writing a csv file named `extractor_out.csv`.
+This program will show you what is happening during the whole process (with `--verbose`)while writing a csv file named `extractor_out.csv`.
 If you want to keep the trace, just redirect the output into a like so:
 ```
 python extractor.py --cdir linux-kernel/path --dimacs dimacs/file --csv csv/file >> my_trace
 ```